Breaking a Lease in Georgia: Landlord/Tenant Guide 2024

 • Other reasons may include disability accommodations, unsafe living conditions, or landlord harassment, though, in Georgia, the courts must rule on the validity of these claims.

-• Landlords need a valid reason to break a lease, which can include tenants not paying rent, engaging in illegal activities, or violating their lease agreements.
+• Landlords need a valid reason to break a lease, including tenants not paying rent, engaging in illegal activities, or violating their Georgia lease agreements.

-• Landlords can charge early termination fees and rent through the duration of the lease agreement if tenants break their lease for non-valid reasons.
+• Landlords can charge early termination fees and rent throughout the lease agreement if tenants break their lease for non-valid reasons.

 • Early termination clauses in the lease agreement can help protect both landlords and tenants against unexpected circumstances and additional fees and penalties.